 - Liver diseases such as non-alcoholic steatohepatitis

-- There is also an increased risk of endometrial cancer, gestational diabetes, pregnancy-induced hypertension, heart attack and miscarriage.
+- There is also an increased risk of endometrial cancer, gestational diabetes, pregnancy-related high blood pressure, heart attack and miscarriage

 How is PCOS diagnosed in Turkey?

-There is no cure for PCOS, but treatment is aimed at managing and relieving the patient's symptoms.
+There is no cure for PCOS, but treatment is aimed at managing and relieving the symptoms of the patient.

 There are many treatment options recommended in Turkey, including: